webdoc-labs/webdoc/packages/webdoc-cli/README.md

 * `template.integrations`: (optional) Integrations with 3rd party solutions in your template.
 This object is dependent on which template you're using.
 For @webdoc/default-template, the following integrations are available:
   * `search`: This is used as the backend for the global site search.
 You'll need to create an Algolia account yourself and provide the `apiKey`, `appId`, `indexName`.
 (The only supported provider is "algolia" right now)
+  * `analytics`: Analytics integration.
+The provider can be "google-analytics" or "plausible".
+For Google Analytics, you'll need to provide the tracking-ID "trackingID".
+For Plausible, you'll need to provide the naked domain "nakedDomain", e.g. webdoclabs.com
 * `template.variant` - If the template supports different modes or variants for the generated site, it should use this field. @webdoc/default-template supports "normal", "plain" (no CSS, JS).
 ### Tutorial configuration